-TEMPORARY CROSSINGS
+TEMPORARY SKID ROAD CROSSINGS

 After trees are cut, limbed and bucked into logs, they are moved (yarded) by skidders, tractors or shovels on a skid trail to a landing, where they are loaded onto trucks.
 Both skid road construction and temporary stream crossings may be needed to yard logs cut in the riparian management area (RMA) or to yard logs to a landing across the stream.
-Skid roads fall under the harvesting rules (refer to the Harvesting chapter).